mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker-0.5.0.md

 The tracker should be straightforward to use if you are comfortable with Java development; its API is modelled after Snowplow's [[Python Tracker]] so any prior experience with that tracker is helpful but not necessary.
 If you haven't already, have a look at the [[Android Tracker Setup]] guide before continuing.

+__NOTE__: The Tracker should only ever be setup as a singleton object.
+Due to the way it stores and reads information and the creation of persistent background services, creating more than one Tracker can cause a plethora of race conditions.

+1. Double (or more) sending of events.
+2. Constant session expiration (as old Tracker services continually fail to see any new events being created).

 [Back to top](#top)

 <a name="demo-app" />